Dyalog/AtfIn/APLSource/APL+Win/ISSUES.md

 * `⎕SINL` cannot be modelled, but is unlikely to appear in code; use `)SINL`.

 * `⎕WATCHPOINTS` would be very nice to have

+* `⎕CALL` cannot be modelled, but is usually easy to rewrite to pure APL.

+*